peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### ReadJSON
-    public static CBORObject ReadJSON​(java.io.InputStream stream) throws java.io.IOException Generates a CBOR object from a data stream in JavaScript Object Notation (JSON) format.
-The JSON stream may begin with a byte-order mark (U + FEFF).
-Since version 2.0, the JSON stream can be in UTF-8, UTF-16, or UTF-32 encoding; the encoding is detected by assuming that the first character read must be a byte-order mark or a nonzero basic character (U + 0001 to U + 007F).
-(In previous versions, only UTF-8 was allowed.) <p>If a JSON object has the same key, only the last given value will be used for each duplicated key. </p>
+    public static CBORObject ReadJSON​(java.io.InputStream stream) throws java.io.IOException Generates a CBOR object from a data stream in JavaScript object Notation (JSON) format.
+The JSON stream may begin with a byte-order mark (U+FEFF).
+Since version 2.0, the JSON stream can be in UTF-8, UTF-16, or UTF-32 encoding; the encoding is detected by assuming that the first character read must be a byte-order mark or a nonzero basic character (U+0001 to U+007F).
+(In previous versions, only UTF-8 was allowed.) <p>If a JSON object has the same key, only the last given value will be used for each duplicated key.</p>

 **Parameters:**